 Digital Object Identifier (DOI)

 Hower, James C.; Rimmer, Susan M.; Mastalerz, Maria; and Wagner, Nicola J., "Migmatite-Like Textures in Anthracite: Further Evidence for Low-Grade Metamorphic Melting and Resolidification in High-Rank Coals" (2021).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 37.